 - Check your email for the appointment confirmation

-- At the appointment time, be logged in to Microsoft Teams and wait for the tutor to contact you
+- At the appointment time, be signed in to Teams and wait for your tutor to contact you.

-*Ensure there are no typos in your email address so that you will receive the confirmation email and so the tutor will know the proper spelling of your name, in order to locate you on Teams.
+*Ensure there are no typos in your email address so that you will receive the confirmation email, which will contain a link to use if you need to cancel or reschedule your appointment!

 Watch this video tutorial on how to schedule an online tutoring appointment

-If you need assistance with scheduling an appointment, call the Student Development Center at 509-527-2313.
+If you need assistance with scheduling an appointment, contact the Peer Tutoring Coordinator.

 Drop-in tutoring is available for most lower-division Math and Computer Science classes, in the form of online chat through Microsoft Teams, and should be used only for simple questions.

 To access drop-in tutoring, in Microsoft Teams, click on the “Teams” icon in the left-hand column.
 In the upper right-hand corner, click “Join or create team”, then locate the “Drop-In Math” or “Drop-in Computer Science” team.
 Hover your pointer over the team icon and the “Join Team” button will appear.
 Click it.

 Click back on the “Teams” icon on the left side of your screen, then locate the team you just joined.
 To initiate a chat with an available tutor, at the bottom of the window, in the chat bar, tag the tutors and let them know how they can help.
 For example, “@Drop-In Math Tutoring, I have a question in my Calculus 1 class.”

 If a tutor is available, they will initiate a private chat with you to answer your questions.
 They may or may not do a video call, depending on time constraints.
 Be patient with the tutor, as they may be assisting more than one student at that time.

 Should the tutor determine that your question requires more focused time, they will recommend you schedule a formal appointment.